Frequently Asked Dental Questions

 The cost of restorative and cosmetic dental work is determined by how much work is required.
 A treatment plan can be made which can allow work to be performed in phases.
 When you invest in cosmetic dentistry, you are making an investment in your self esteem and overall confidence.
 Many of my satisfied patients say that this was the best investment they have ever made – that they only wish they had come to see me sooner.
 An improved dental appearance can not only change how you feel about yourself, but how others feel about you, as well.

-Few advances in dentistry have been as great as dental implants.
-Briefly stated, dental implants are used to replace single missing teeth or anchor multiple teeth together like a bridge or a denture.
-Implants can be used as a permanent solution for those wearing upper and/or lower dentures.
-An Implant is a titanium root substitute that is placed in the jaw by a Periodontist or Oral Surgeon.
-The procedure is not painful.
-Titanium is a porous metal and is accepted by the bone.
-The bone actually grows into and bonds with each titanium post.
-Scientists have named this process Osseo-integration.
-After the implant heals, I will secure a single crown, a bridge or denture over the implant(s).
-Whether you are a candidate for implants is decided on an individual basis, and I will explain all tooth replacement options with you if you are missing teeth.
+Dental implants are used to replace single missing teeth or anchor multiple teeth together like a bridge or a denture.
+Implants can also be used as a permanent solution for those wearing upper and/or lower dentures.
+Whether you are a candidate for implants is decided on an individual basis, I will explain all tooth replacement options with you.

-First of all, this is a very common problem that I treat quite often.
+This is a very common problem that I treat quite often.
 It is caused by the fluoride in the water you grew up drinking.
 Concentrations of fluoride can cause severe pitting and/or permanent brown to brownish gray stains on teeth.
-The solution is a cosmetic treatment called veneers.
-Veneers are ultra-thin shells of ceramic material, which are bonded to the front of your teeth.
-This procedure requires little or no anesthesia, and can be the ideal choice for improving the shape of individual teeth and the overall appearance of your smile.
-I use this cosmetic treatment to mask discolorations, to brighten teeth, and to create a stunning smile.
-It is highly resistant to permanent staining from coffee, tea, or even cigarette smoking.
-The wafer-thin veneer can achieve a tenacious bond to the tooth, resulting in an aesthetically pleasing naturalness that is unsurpassed by other restorative options.
+The solution is a cosmetic treatment called veneers which are ultra-thin shells of ceramic material bonded to the front of your teeth.
+The wafer-thin veneer results in an aesthetically pleasing naturalness that is unsurpassed by other restorative options.
 In most cases I can enhance your smile in as little as two appointments.

-The brand of the toothbrush is not as critical as the type of bristle and the size of the head.
-A soft toothbrush with a small head is recommended because medium and hard brushes tend to cause irritation and contribute to recession of the gums, and a small head allows you to get around each tooth more completely and is less likely to injure your gums.
+The brand of the toothbrush is not as critical as the type of bristle.
+A soft toothbrush is recommended because medium and hard brushes tend to cause recession of the gums.
 It’s unnecessary to “scrub” the teeth as long as you are brushing at least twice a day and visiting your dentist at least twice a year for cleanings.

 Flossing of the teeth once per day helps to prevent cavities from forming between the teeth where your toothbrush can’t reach.
 Flossing also helps to keep your gums healthy.